Estimated reading time: 4 minutes

 As part of its mission, this organization helps ministries learn about effective board governance.

-A recent ECFA report speaks to 4 challenges that nonprofit boards face.
+A recent ECFA report speaks to 4 challenges that nonprofit boards face and how your church can address these challenges.

 Does your church board deal with these 4 challenges?